srivast6/MusicScheduler/README.md

 # About
 MusicSchedule was developed by the members of Team 15 for the CS 408 class of Spring 2016.
 This project was developed in a Linux/OSX based environment.
-Currently, this project can be build and run in this type of environmet.
+Currently, this project can be built and run in this type of environmet.

 # Source Files
 All of the source files are in the following folders